vladimir22/dummy-service/README.md

 ```

 ### - HTTP Client
 `dummy-service` has its own *HTTP Client* which can be configured using REST API.
+Example:
 ```
 ## Ask dummy-service to send 10 parallel requests to specfied url
 curl http://localhost:8081/dummy-service/http -X POST -d "url=http://google.com" -d "threads=10"